a-synchronous/rubico/README.md

 # Introduction

-rubico is a library for async-enabled functional programming in JavaScript.
+rubico is a library for [A]synchronous Functional Programming in JavaScript.
 The library supports a simple and composable functional style in asynchronous environments.

 ```javascript
 const {